tsackton/taelgarverse/docs/campaigns/dunmari-frontier/party-treasure-former.md

 ## Given Away

+- [Apollyon's](<../../people/historical-figures/drankorian-emperors/apollyon.md>) throne, taken from his tower.
+A large grey mottled marble and granite throne encrusted with gemstones.
+Left on the ~Circular Island~ in [Dimitaur](<../../people/pcs/great-war/companions/dimitaur.md>)'s possession.
+- A golden circlet set with four small green alexandrite gems (at least 500 gp, possibly more, [Grimbaskal's Hoard](<treasure/grimbaskal-s-hoard.md>)).
+Given to Ghesh in exchange for keeping the party secret from [Ra'ghemdros](<../../people/other-nonhumans/ra-ghemdros.md>)
+- Folding Boat, originally taken from [Kadmos and Company Loot](<treasure/kadmos-and-company-loot.md>), given to [Milo Thistlefoot](<../../people/halflings/milo-thistlefoot.md>) and Tilly Brineheart.
 - Celestial Gem of Protection, originally a [gift](<treasure/gifts-and-purchases.md#gifts>) to [Riswynn](<../../people/pcs/dunmar-fellowship/riswynn.md>), given to [Kethra](<../../people/dwarves/kethra.md>)
 - Ring of Displacement, originally part of [Agata's Treasure](<treasure/agata-s-treasure.md>), given to [Jotha](<../../people/deno-qai/jotha.md>)
 - Helm of Telepathy.
 This is a tiara made of silver, looking like tentacles wrapped in a circle, and decorated with smoky black gems, from Buruli as part of the [Merfolk Quest Treasure](<treasure/merfolk-quest-treasure.md>).
-Given to Amil.
+Given to [Amil](<../../people/dunmari/amil.md>).
 - Ring of Shadows.
 A strange shadowy thing that looks like the currents of the ocean depths in solid form, from Buruli as part of the [Merfolk Quest Treasure](<treasure/merfolk-quest-treasure.md>).
-Given to Faldrak.
+Given to [Faldrak Bronzehammer](<../../people/dwarves/faldrak-bronzehammer.md>).
 - An elegant wooden pipe, made of some strange dark wood you have not seen before, carved with the initials M. T., from [Buruli's kingdom](<treasure/merfolk-quest-treasure.md>), returned to [Milo Thistlefoot](<../../people/halflings/milo-thistlefoot.md>).
 - A silver ring set with a small blue sapphire, engraved, "To my beloved Tilly" on the inside,  from [Buruli's kingdom](<treasure/merfolk-quest-treasure.md>), returned to [Milo Thistlefoot](<../../people/halflings/milo-thistlefoot.md>) and Tilly Brineheart.
 - A beautifully crafted brass compass, casing engraved with "Stormdancer".
 It does not work anymore, from [Buruli's kingdom](<treasure/merfolk-quest-treasure.md>), returned to [Milo Thistlefoot](<../../people/halflings/milo-thistlefoot.md>) and Tilly Brineheart.